 Following its decision to focus further discussions on IGOs, the WG moved on to consider the question of how to deal with the fact that not all IGOs possess national or common law trademark rights in their names or acronyms – in which case the IGO would not then have standing to file a complaint under the UDRP or URS.
-As further described in Section 2 (above), the WG determined, after substantial discussion, that standing to file can be demonstrated by those IGOs which have invoked the protections provided by Article 6ter of the Paris Convention on Industrial Property.
+As further described in Section 2 (above), the WG determined, after substantial research and discussion, that standing to file can also be demonstrated by those IGOs which have invoked the protections provided by Article 6ter of the Paris Convention on Industrial Property.

-The WG notes that the potential applicability of Article 6ter was first raised by the IGOs in their initial request to ICANN for protection of their names and acronyms in the top and second level of the domain name system.
+The WG notes that the potential applicability of Article 6ter was first raised by the IGOs in their initial request to ICANN for protection of their names and acronyms in the top and second level of the domain name system, in which they stated, “The names and acronyms of IGOs are protected within the scope of Article 6ter of the Paris Convention for the Protection of Industrial Property (with 173 Contracting Parties), as further referred to in Article 16 of the Trademark Law Treaty and Article 2 of the WTO Agreement on Trade Related Aspects of Intellectual Property Rights”..
 In their letter, the various IGO legal counsel that signed on to it had stated that international legal norms such as Article 6ter supported the targeted exclusion from registration by third parties of IGO names and acronyms (i.e. preventative protections).
 While this WG is concerned solely with the topic of curative protections for IGO names and acronyms, it nevertheless considered the applicability and relevance of Article 6ter to the issue.

 The WG acknowledges that Article 6ter does not confer substantive legal rights, whether as trademarks or in other forms.
 Rather, it provides protection to IGO names and acronyms by requiring contracting States that are party to the treaty to prohibit confusing third party use of those identifiers as trademarks in industrial or commercial activities, on the basis that such exclusion reflects the public status of IGOs and prevents confusion that would interfere with such status.
-The WG considered, after substantial discussion, that for the limited purpose of demonstrating standing to file a UDRP or URS complaint, the protections afforded to IGO names and acronyms by Article 6ter can be viewed as sufficient for that specific purpose.
+The WG considered, after substantial discussion, that given this linkage of Article 6ter protections to national trademark regimes, and for the limited purpose of demonstrating standing to file a UDRP or URS complaint, the protections afforded to IGO names and acronyms by Article 6ter can be viewed as sufficient for that specific purpose.
 The WG’s agreed text for this preliminary recommendation, the scope of Article 6ter and the requisite communication and notification procedure that must be followed to invoke its protections, are set out in full as Recommendation #2 in Section 2, above.